Proven-Paradox/shaper-system/Handbook.md

 Effect: Negate the Ability that triggered this Counter.
 Description: A last minute reaction that allows one to just barely dodge an incoming attack.

-> This generally would not prevent much HP damage, but this can be particularly useful against Abilities that leave lingering effects, such as Curses.
+> This generally would not prevent much HP damage, but this can be particularly useful against Abilities that leave lingering effects (such as Curses).

 #### Double Strike
 Attack